ongsalt/surfer/README.md

 ### Not yet
 - use solidjs-like runtime directly to update dom
+  - or just svelte + some router
+- server fn like in tanstack starts
 - Filament-like form builder but js
   - endpoint
     - crud